oldshoes3/itp/04Pyramid/README.md

 ## 1. Pyramid

 - What?
-    - a python file Seol_pyramid.py that prints:
+    - a python file Seol_pyramid.py that takes input between 1 and 8
+    - if input is 8, prints the following.

 <pre>
                #